3DWeb-cc/webgl-workshop/README.md

 +   [Just a "wallpaper"?
 How to control different properties through textures](course_material/15_texture_channels.md)
 +   [Add real reflections to materials with the CubeCamera](course_material/16_materials_reflections.md)
 +   [Create a realistic glass material with refraction](course_material/17_materials_refractions.md)

+# afternoon: wrap up!
++   build your own demo scene using the techniques shown in the morning: see the [Workhop #2 final work](course_material/WorkshopEnd_2.html)

 ## Saturday, June 20th - user interaction
 +   Again on user interaction: how to translate mouse coordinates from the page to the 3D world